Skip to main content

 Section 8 tenants must comply with all conditions of a lease agreement, which means that property owners can evict them for violations of the lease, as they can with other renters.

 Investors who wish to sell their rental property have to notify the public housing agency, since the contract will terminate when the sale is executed.
-The housing agency will make efforts to transfer the Section 8 lease to a new owner.
+The housing agency will typically make efforts to transfer the Section 8 lease to a new owner.
 In the case of a foreclosure, the new owner must honor the Section 8 lease unless they plan to live in the property themselves.

 Advertising must reflect the law